 - If you love her, reassure her of that love and devotion.
 Tell her how you feel in a caring way.
 Encourage your partner to go out and enjoy life with friends and family.

-- If she agrees to work on herself and or to see a professional, make an effort to work on the relationship as well.
+- See a professional.
+If she agrees to work on herself, make an effort to work on the relationship as well.
 Changes won’t happen overnight, but they will come if she wants it bad enough.

-If they don’t want to change, break up with her.
+If she doesn’t want to change, break up with her.
 Make her understand it’s for her own good and yours, too.
 Don’t make the other person feel bad about themselves, but let her know you’re setting up boundaries.